natb1/QueryLibrary/inst/shinyApps/QueryLibrary/queries/getting_started/part3.md

 	-- 1. Agree on the "dimensions" of your
 	--    database characterization with your data partners.
-	--    You may use these dimensions to stratify
+	--    You may choose from these dimensions to stratify --    your measures when analysing the cube. gender,
-	--    your measures.
-	gender,
 	acetaminophen_dosage_month,